pu2clr/SI4735/examples/README.md

 ## Example 01 - Proof of Concept

+Test and validation of the SI4735 Arduino Library.
+The main advantages of using this sketch are:
+* It is a easy way to check if your circuit is working;
-The main advantage of using this Proof of Concept is: you do not need to connect any display device to make your radio works.
-The Arduino IDE is all you need to control the radio.
+* You do not need to connect any display device to make your radio works;
+* You do not need connect any push buttons or encoders to change volume and frequency;
+* The Arduino IDE is all you need to control the radio.

 So, I strongly recommend starting with this sketch.
 This example is a proof of concept of SI4735 Arduino Library.
 The [SI4735_POC.ino](https://github.com/pu2clr/SI4735/tree/master/examples/SI4735_POC) sketch uses just the __Serial Monitor__ and works only on your __Arduino IDE__.
 However, you can easily replace the Serial Monitor functions to the device functions that you want to use.

 Click [here](https://github.com/pu2clr/SI4735/blob/master/examples/SI4735_01_POC/SI4735_01_POC.ino) to see this example.